anna-dor-plumsail/documents-docs/source/flow/how-tos/create-docx-from-template.rst

 In the first parameter *'DOCX document content'* we specified file content of a template from the output of the previous action.
 Use `this link <../../_static/files/flow/how-tos/Hiring%20Contract%20Template.docx>`_ to download it.

-In the second parameter we specified data to apply to the template in JSON format.
+In the second parameter, we specified data to apply to the template in JSON format.
 This is information about a sample employee.
-You can actually request this information from external system with the help of another Microsoft Flow action.
+You can actually request this information from an external system with the help of another Microsoft Flow action.

 This is our sample data: